Mental health for marketers

 Work is not your life.
 Most of us need to work to pay our bills, and you can love your work and give it your all.
 But it’s not your life.
 Family, friends, trips, hobbies, relaxing on the sofa with Netflix — this is life.

 Like so many people, at times I have given my life over to work.
 I can remember holidays where I’ve worked driving to the airport, on the plane, and in the hotel room on arrival.
 But I can’t remember what the work was and it definitely wasn’t worth it.

 There are times when it’s worth putting in some extra effort or extra hours, but this must be an exception and not the norm.
 Burnout is imminent when work starts to chip away at the things that are good for your mental health.
 Attending a late meeting which means you miss an evening class, which leads to missing dinner.
 Which makes you tired the next day.
 And so on.

 What I’m really getting at is that you can give your all to work only for them to treat you as disposable.
 Nothing has made that clearer than the pandemic.
 Freelancers have a different relationship with work and clients, but it’s also easy to go above and beyond the terms of your contract.
 Not only is this financially damaging, but mentally draining.

 When work isn’t going well, or you lose your job, you need life more than ever.
 So nurture whatever makes you happy, as it’s probably going to get you through some tough times.

 Try to avoid doing high profile work if your mental health is not in a good place.
 This is when it’s easy to make a mistake.
-I always think any work should be reviewed after a good night’s sleep.
+I always think any high-profile work should be reviewed with fresh eyes after a good night’s sleep.

 Check everything carefully and always have a chain of approval and proofing.
 Never skip this step — it’s very reassuring to know that someone else has sense-checked your work.